My services/ what I can do

 o policy-focused intervention learning and analysis

-I have been commissioned to contribute to bid-writing for health-related work, and to undertake medical writing (e.g. consensus documents) for the NHS and professional bodies.
+I have been commissioned to contribute to bid-writing for health-related work, to carry out rapid/ systematic reviews of literature, and to undertake medical writing (e.g. consensus documents) for the NHS and professional bodies.